johnolafenwa/deepstack-docs/src/api-reference/index.rst

-The face recognition API allows you to ensure that a specific name faces that have been delted with DeepStack.
+The face recognition API allows you to ensure that a specific name faces that have been deleted with DeepStack.

 .. tabs::

-  .. tab:: Parameters [POST]
+  .. tab:: parameters [POST]

-     **Name**  ( *string* ): User ID
+     **Name**  ( *string* ): a unique id or name